scds/rdm-best-practices/index.md

 <img src="assets/img/titleSlide.png" alt="Workshop Title Slide" width="100%">

 <!-- Main header -->
-# Best Practices for Managing Data in Your Research
+# Best Practices for Managing Data in your Research

 In this introductory workshop, learn about research data management best practices and how investing a small amount of time in organizing your data now can save you a lot of time and prevent future headaches.
 We will go over best practices for data planning, storage, organization, preservation, and sharing.